YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 Minimizing RTLIL designs with bugpoint
 --------------------------------------

-- what is `bugpoint`
+Yosys provides the `bugpoint` command for reducing a failing design to the smallest portion of that design which still results in failure.
+While initially developed for Yosys crashes, `bugpoint` can also be used for designs that lead to non-fatal errors, or even failures in other tools that use the output of a Yosys script.

 Can I use bugpoint?
 ~~~~~~~~~~~~~~~~~~~

-- `bugpoint`, only usable on platforms where Yosys can spawn executables
+- only usable on platforms where Yosys can spawn executables

   + unavailable on emscripten and wasm
   + can test by running e.g. ``yosys -qqp '!echo test'``